Vrolijk/OSDD/datadiode_hardware_setups.md

 <img src="img/TP-Link-1to4-datadiode.jpg" width=300> <img src="img/TP-Link-1to4-datadiode-simple.jpg" width=300>

 <b>Update:</b> We noticed network errors on the TX proxy.
-The assumption is a faulty fiber splitter or the wrong type of cable. <br>
+The assumption is a faulty fiber splitter or the wrong type of cable.
 TCPDUMP output:

 ```